'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

 “I don’t think there is much food already, except for just some dry supplies."

-With the electricity down, her family could charge their phones only using a backup generator.
+With the power cut off, her family could charge their phones only using a backup generator.
 However, to get a connection, they must climb from their third-floor room to the seventh floor, and even then, the signal is intermittent.

 A short walk from where Mr Ronnie is staying, 69-year-old delivery driver Tan Chin Chye has been stuck at a hotel with six friends for three days now.